AlbertoEsc/PyFaceAnalysis/README.md

 Basic execution:
   > python -u FaceDetectUpdated.py input_image.jpg output_file.txt

-Make sure to set the parameter *smallest_face*, which controls the size of the smalles face that can be accepted by the detection algorithm, to achieve good speed and detection rate.
+Make sure to set the parameter *smallest_face*, which controls the size of the smallest face that can be accepted by the detection algorithm, to achieve good speed and detection rate.
   > python -u FaceDetectUpdated.py --smallest_face=0.1 sample_images/TNS-Group.jpg output.txt

 The most convenient way to apply the algorithm to several images is to use *batch mode*.
 A batch file is a text file with the following structure: